loopbackio/loopback-next/docs/site/Testing-Your-Extensions.md

 create the extension project.
 The `@loopback/cli` installs and configures `mocha`, creates the `test` folder, and also enters a `test` command in your `package.json`.

-Assertion libraries such as [ShouldJS](http://shouldjs.github.io/) (as `expect`), [SinonJS](http://sinonjs.org/), and a swagger validator are made available through the convenient `@loopback/testlab` package.
+Assertion libraries such as [ShouldJS](http://shouldjs.github.io/) (as `expect`), [SinonJS](http://sinonjs.org/), and a test sandbox are made available through the convenient `@loopback/testlab` package.
 The `testlab` is also installed by `@loopback/cli`.

 ### Manual Setup - Using Mocha